 As a good rule of thumb - if you can't measure / weigh / count it - then it's probably not a record!A few other things worth noting before you submit an application:

-We do not accept applications based on subjective measures such as beauty, kindness or loyalty.
+- We do not accept applications based on subjective measures for example - beauty, kindness, loyalty.

-Guinness World Records does not endorse unsuitable activities or those which could cause potential harm or endanger animals or spectators.
+- We do not endorse unsuitable activities or those which could cause potential harm or danger to spectators / animals.

-We do not permit people under the age of 16 to attempt or hold records which are considered unsuitable for minors.
-In these instances Guinness World Records works in association with the official regulatory body for the particular skill or sport.
+- We do not permit people under the age of 16 to attempt or hold records which are considered unsuitable for minors.
+In these instances Guinness World Records works in association with the official regulatory body for the particular skill / sport.

-If you have any other questions, check out our Frequently Asked Questions
+- If you have any other questions, please visit our Frequently Asked Questions page